 5 The First City

-The answer, preserved in rocks 3.5 billion years old and still visible today in Shark Bay, Australia, is a bacterial mat.1 A few millimeters thick, slippery, unremarkable to the eye.
+The earliest answer the rock record preserves, dating to 3.5 billion years ago, is a bacterial mat.1 A few millimeters thick, slippery, unremarkable to the eye.
 Green on top.
 Pink beneath.
 Dark below.
-Three layers, three metabolic guilds, and a nearly closed material cycle that required no external input beyond sunlight and seawater.
+Three zones, multiple metabolic guilds, and a nearly closed material cycle that required no external input beyond sunlight and seawater.

-Bacterial mats were the dominant expression of life on this planet for over two billion years.2 They were not a rough draft.
-They were the dominant form of life for their era: self-sustaining communities so stable that the basic design persisted from the Archean into the Proterozoic and, in diminished form, persists today.
-They built the stromatolites whose layered fossils record one of the longest continuous biological records on Earth.3 They invented metabolic partnerships that would later be repurposed inside the cells of every plant and animal alive.
+Bacterial mats were the dominant expression of life on this planet for over two billion years.2 They were the dominant form of life for their era: self-sustaining communities so stable that the basic design persisted from the Archean into the Proterozoic and, in diminished form, persists today.3 They built the stromatolites whose layered fossils record one of the longest continuous biological records on Earth.4 They invented metabolic partnerships that would later be repurposed inside the cells of every plant and animal alive.
 And they did all this without a nucleus, without organelles, without anything you’d recognize as coordination – just chemistry, gradients, and the relentless pressure of thermodynamics selecting for communities that could close their own loops.

 5.1 Three neighborhoods